 Answering "How Did You Hear About This Position" In An Interview

 A lot of interviewers ask this question - how did you hear about this position?
-This way they can judge you if you are a passive or an active job seeker.
-If you appear eager while you answer this question, the interviewers would assume that you are going to put complete efforts to reach the goal of the job position you are being interviewed for.
+This way, they can judge you if you are a passive or an active job seeker.
+If you appear eager while you answer this question, the interviewers would assume that you will put complete efforts to reach the goal of the job position you are being interviewed for.
 So you must know how to be strategic while you answer this question.

 Few Points You Should Emphasize On Your Delivery

 You can answer - “How did you hear about us?” - in many different ways.
 It depends on how you actually heard about your job.
-In addition, you can impress your interviewer by adding a few more interesting points.
+Also, you can impress your interviewer by adding a few more interesting points.
 Here are some tips:

 - Don't beat around the bush.
 State your source of the job position clearly.
-But keep in mind one thing while you are at it, do not elaborate on the details of your source.
+But keep in mind one thing while you are at it, do not elaborate on your source's details.
 Just give them the name of the resource, individual, or the company you heard it from.

 - You can include the reasons and aspects of why you are attracted to this job position.

 - In a few sentences, you can impress upon why you are the right fit for this job.

 - Finally, finish by saying how excited you are about the possibility of being hired for the job.